Magic Fill

 Once you click the "Create Game" button, the Magic Fill configuration interface appears, allowing you to set the parameters for your grid generation:

-- Dictionaries: Select the word lists that Magic Fill should draw words from.
+- Dictionaries: Select the dictionaries that Magic Fill should draw words from.
 You can use PuzzleMe's built-in dictionaries, or add your own personal dictionaries.

 - Minimum floating black boxes: The minimum number of isolated black squares allowed in the grid.